darkn3rd/blog_tutorials/kubernetes/aks/series_0_provisioning/azure_cli/2_acr/README.md

 This will create a basic HA cluster with three nodes (one node per zone) and support for a private container registry with ACR.

-This is a basic HA cluster with three nodes, one node per zone.

 This cluster will have the following details:

 * AKS (Kubernetes)